namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

 ### 5/20/24
-- COntinuing work on 1729 - have the controls done, will be implementing a shared style system
+- Continuing work on 1729 - have the controls done, will be implementing a shared style system

 ### 5/17/24
 - Fixed the return URL for authenticating with DCDev in the morning